wp-plugins/ose-firewall/readme.txt

 * Variables Whitelisting functions - you can whitelist some variables in the variable whitelisting configuration page in the firewall in order to avoid false security alerts.

 = Enhanced Security Features: Provides an industry level firewall to block common security threats =
-* Anti-Spam - Utilizing Blacklisting IPs in Stop Forum Spam
+* AntiSpam - Utilizing Blacklisting IPs in Stop Forum Spam
 * AntiVirus - prevent, detect and remove malware from the website, keep website secure.
 * Blacklisted IP Handling methods - Trace, Delete, Track
 * Security Check: Malicious User Agent blocks hundreds of the worst bots while ensuring open-access for normal traffic